bbauska/zombiePolitics/README.md

 education."
-That is, those social and economic rights that provide a secure foun­ dation for people to live with dignity and be free to become critical and engaged cit­ izens, capable of both expanding their own sense of agency and freedom while being able to work with others to fulfill the demands of an aspiring democracy.
+That is, those social and economic rights that provide a secure foun­ dation for people to live with dignity and be free to become critical and engaged cit­ izens, capable of both expanding their own sense of agency and freedom while being able to work with others to fulfill the demands of an aspiring democracy.</p>

-But in the truncated notion of freedom espoused by the right-wing extremists of casino capitalism, democracy is a deficit, if not a pathology, and freedom is reduced to the narrow logic of an almost rabid focus on self-interest.
+<p>But in the truncated notion of freedom espoused by the right-wing extremists
+of casino capitalism, democracy is a deficit, if not a pathology, and freedom is reduced to the narrow logic of an almost rabid focus on self-interest.
 As l pointed out in the Introduction, this is a truncated version of freedom, defined largely as free­